wordpress-mobile/WordPress-iOS/README.md

 Run `pod install` from the command line to install dependencies for the project.

-*Currently Cocoapods version 0.37.2 is required.*
+*The current version of CocoaPods is recommended.*

 ### Xcode